 - Olbrich Botanical Gardens: Discover the intersections of art, nature and sustainability with classes that range from horticulture to iron pouring to block printing and more.

-- Wine and Design: The perfect activity for a date night, girls' trip or night out with friends, wine and design offers private and public classes that go beyond paint and sip.
+- Wine and Design: The perfect activity for a date night, girls' trip or night out with friends, Wine and Design offers private and public classes that go beyond paint and sip.
 Try painting, blanket making, resin pouring and more at their location and other unique venues across Madison.

 Makers workshops